wilzbach/english/basics/exceptions.md

 }
 ```

-You can also have multiple `catch` blocks and a `finally` block that is executed
+It's possible to have multiple `catch` blocks and a `finally` block that is executed
 regardless of whether an error occurred.
 Exceptions are thrown with `throw`.

 ```d